Garden & Lawn

 FAQ

-I’ve tried domestic weed killers and even some industrial strength ones, but my Japanese Knotweed just won’t go away.
+I’ve tried domestic weed killers and even some industrial-strength ones, but my Japanese Knotweed just won’t go away.
 What’s next?

 Japanese knotweet warning sign.
 Can take 5 years to kill.

 Many people ask what can kill Japanese knotweed.
 The usual answer is a glyphosate-based weed killer and patience.
-Any of the glyphosate-based products in our review can do the trick.
+Any of the glyphosate-based products in my review can do the trick.
 Just be prepared to re-spray when the Knotweed returns as it can take a few years before it can be completely killed off.
-Professional companies treat areas with this weed for around five years when treating large area, so one spray will not have much effect.
-For some weeds, single applications of weed killers don’t work miracles; you have to hang in there are keep re-treating them.

 Should I reapply the weed killer if nothing happens?